Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/adaptive.rst

    | Hotkey:   :kbd:`Ctrl-D`

-Dynamic topology (aka dyntopo) is a dynamic tessellation sculpting method, adds and removes details on the fly, whereas regular sculpting only affects the shape of a mesh.
+Dynamic topology (aka dyntopo) is a dynamic tessellation sculpting method, adds and removes details on-the-fly, whereas regular sculpting only affects the shape of a mesh.

 This makes it possible to sculpt complex shapes out of a simple mesh, rather than just adding details onto a modeled base mesh.